BerlinVagrant/vagrant-dns/README.md

 $ vagrant dns --install
 ```

-On OS X, this will create a file `/etc/resolver/test`, which tells OS X to resolve the TLD `.test` by using the nameserver given in this file.
+This command will write out a configuration file that tells the operating system to resolve the `.test` TLD via the `vagrant-dns` DNS server.
+On OS X, this config file is located at `/etc/resolver/test` while on Linux it's at `/etc/systemd/resolved.conf.d/vagrant-dns.conf`.

 You will have to rerun --install every time a tld is added.

 You can delete this file by running: